 On being welcomed to our school parents are given the opportunity to let us know of any needs or concerns they may have.
 Early discussions with Nursery staff, preschools or previous schools also take place to ensure any provision required related to SEN is adequately planned for.
-We allocate dedicated sessions for parents and children to meet their teacher and discuss any concerns, and Senior Leaders and the Inclusion Lead are present in the classroom regularly to observe the children.
+We allocate dedicated sessions for parents and children to meet their teacher and discuss any concerns, which will then be raised with the Inclusion Lead if required.

-Through use of careful monitoring and assessment processes, if a pupil's attainment is not where we would expect it to be, or their progress is significantly slower than their peers or does not meet their intended progress target, then we may consider that they have SEN.
+In addition to parental raised concerns, through careful monitoring and assessment processes, if a pupil's attainment is not where we would expect it to be, or their progress is significantly slower than their peers or does not meet their intended progress target, then we may consider that they have SEN.